 Spend three nights on a modern houseboat that cruises to your daily walking destination, complete with hot shower and top deck spa overlooking the river.
 Savour three course dinners each night created from local food and wine showcasing the produce of the Riverland food bowl.
 Celebrate your journey with a tour and lunch at the award winning Wilkadene Woolshed Brewery.

-All water transfers and the Day 4 return cruise from Bunyip Reach cliffs to Renmark are on a 12 seater “open air” catamaran cruiser.
+All water transfers between the walking route and the houseboat are on a 12 seater “open air” catamaran cruiser.
 A stable and secure craft, your guides will expertly navigate through more than 70km of our spectacular waterways.

 What we provide

-- Accommodation on nights 1, 2 and 3 on a modern comfortable 10 berth houseboat.
+- Accommodation on nights 1, 2 and 3 on a modern comfortable 10 berth (5 room) houseboat.

 - Knowledgeable and capable guides.

-- A 34L Day Pack with good waist support and a 2 Litre drinking water bladder.
-There is ample room inside for your walking clothes and food.
+- A 34L Day Pack with good waist support and a 1 Litre drinking water bottle.
+There is ample room inside your day pack for extra walking clothes and food.

-- A small thermos for hot drinks.
-Lunch making ingredients and a lunch box.
+- A small thermos for hot drinks, lunch and on walk refreshments

 - All food and beverages including a 3 course meal each night, breakfasts, lunches and snacks, and we cater for special dietary preferences based on your advice at the time of booking.

-- Our guides carry a first aid kit, UHF Radios and a satellite phone.
+- Our guides carry first aid kits, UHF Radios and a satellite phone.

 Mobile phone reception is poor although mobile phone cameras can be charged on the houseboat.